J. M. J.

-- Students in first through eighth grade wear uniforms.
+- Students in first through tenth grade wear uniforms.
 Lower elementary and middle school uniform expectations are listed in the school handbook.
 Middle school boys and girls wear a white shirt and Holy Name tie on Mass days.

 - Tuition aid for families is provided through the scholarship, endowment fund, tuition angel program, generous donations, Sackerson Foundation, Two Eagles Foundation, and Diocese of Marquette.
 For a complete list of scholarships, please click here.